OpenLMIS/openlmis-ui-components/README.md

 3. You should now be in an interactive shell inside the newly created development environment, build the project with: `npm install && grunt bower` and then you can build and start it with `grunt build --serve`.
 4. Go to `http://localhost:9000/webapp/` to see the login page.

-*Note:* To change the location of where the OpenLMIS-UI attemps to access OpenLMIS, use the command `grunt build --openlmisServerUrl=<openlmis server url> --serve`.
+*Note:* To change the location of where the OpenLMIS-UI attemps to access OpenLMIS, use the command `grunt build  --serve --openlmisServerUrl=<openlmis server url>`.

 ## Building & Testing
 See the [OpenLMIS/dev-ui project](https://github.com/OpenLMIS/dev-ui) for more information on what commands are available, below are the command you might use during a normal work day.